Prasoon-Upadhyay/Shoplux/README.md

 ### Cart
 This website also provides a Cart to track your order and total price of the order.

+### Responsive
+This website is built responsively using Bootstrap & @media queries

 ## Available Scripts